jsx-eslint/eslint-plugin-react/docs/rules/no-unused-state.md

-# Prevent definitions of unused state (react/no-unused-state)
+# Disallow definitions of unused state (react/no-unused-state)

 Warns you if you have defined a property on the state, but it is not being used anywhere.